MYDimo/workout-countdown-app/README.md

 # workout-countdown-app
-React app for interval training
+## About
+This is a simple app where people can easily do interval training and time their sets easily.

+## Techstack:
+React.js, Netlify,